stef/pwdsphinx/man/sphinx.md

 of failed attempts.
 Of course this does not apply to the operator of an OPAQUE server, who can circumvent the locking of records.
 And thus:

-### A Warning: don't let one entity control your SPHINX and OPAQUE-Store servers
+### A WARNING: don't let one entity control enough of your SPHINX and OPAQUE-Store servers

 As you can see every opaque-store op needs a password on standard input.
 This password is run through SPHINX, and the output password is